-The carburetor is designed to deliver the correct fuel-to-air mixture to the engine under all operating conditions.
+The carburetor is designed to deliver the correct fuelto-air mixture to the engine under all operating conditions.
 To comply with current emissions regulations, the fuel mixture settings are made at the factory and are not adjustable.

-NOTE: To ensure proper engine operation at altitudes above 5000ft (1525M), it may be necessary to have an authorized engine service center install a special high-altitude jet kit in the carburetor.
+NOTE: To ensure proper engine operation at altitudes above 5000 ft (1525M), it may be necessary to have an authorized engine service center install a special high-altitude jet kit in the carburetor.

-See the engine manufacturer's owner's manual provided with your machine for more information.
+Refer to the engine manufacturer's owner's manual provided with your machine for more information.